pymc-labs/CausalPy/README.md

 | 0    | 1 | 0     | $y_{0,0}$ |
 | 1    | 0 | 1     | $y_{1,0}$ |
 | 1    | 1 | 1     | $y_{1,1}$ |

-This is appropriate when you have a single pre and post intervention measurement and have a treament and a control group.

 ![](img/difference_in_differences_skl.png)